 Reformed Resurgence: The New Calvinist Movement and the Battle Over American Evangelicalism (under contract with Oxford University Press)

 Calvinism has long been of interest to social scientists as a strict, early-modern theological system that eventually facilitated the rise of modern capitalism, radical politics, and state power.
-This book project turns the lens on Calvinism more directly, examining and explaining the increasing prominence of Calvinism in American Evangelicalism today.
-This "New Calvinist" or "Neo-Reformed" movement has garnered nationwide attention over recent years as an influential Christian trend that runs counter to advanced-modern sensibilities of self-determination, relativistic tolerance, and egalitarianism.
-This research explains how pastors, seminary professors, and other Calvinist leaders use and engage with elements of post-modern culture to position themselves strategically relative to the rest of American Evangelicalism, and how this serves to advance their distinctive early-modern ideology.
+This book turns the lens on Calvinism more directly, examining and explaining the increasing prominence of Calvinism in American Evangelicalism today.
+This "New Calvinist" or "Neo-Reformed" movement has garnered nationwide attention in recent years as an influential Christian trend that runs counter to advanced-modern sensibilities of self-determination, relativistic tolerance, and egalitarianism.
+This book explains how pastors, seminary professors, and other Calvinist leaders use and engage with elements of post-modern culture to position themselves strategically relative to the rest of American Evangelicalism, and how this serves to advance their distinctive early-modern worldview.
 Drawing from the sociology of culture, religion, movements, and organizations—and highlighting issues of power, conflict, ideology, strategy, gender, and more—this project develops a new, field-theoretic model of religious strength.
-The findings indicate that religious vitality is less at the mercy of the external forces of advanced modernity than it is an outworking of its leaders’ strategic efforts.
-But ironically, as Calvinism experiences a resurgence in its field, American Evangelicalism has turned in on itself such that the strength of one religious tribe ultimately comes at the cost of the increasing weakness and incoherence of the field as a whole.
-Data are from participant observation at three leading Calvinist megachurches; interviews with pastors, seminary professors and presidents, and other Evangelical leaders and cultural producers; and content analysis of a host of Evangelical books, sermons, and websites.
+The findings indicate religious vitality is less at the mercy of the external forces of advanced modernity than it is an outworking of its leaders’ strategic efforts.
+But ironically, as Calvinism experiences a resurgence in its field, American Evangelicalism has turned in on itself such that the strength of one religious tribe ultimately comes at the cost of the increasing weakness and incoherence of the Evangelical field as a whole.

 “Structural Overlap and the Management of Cultural Marginality: The Case of Calvinist Hip-Hop.”
 American Journal of Cultural Sociology 4(1): 68-106.